Share this with a buddy!

 Vegan Spanakopita on a plate.

-To make vegan spanakopita you’ll need to use phyllo pastry, which is almost always naturally vegan as it’s normally made with oil, not butter.
-This is arguably one of the greatest blessings bestowed upon the vegan community.
+Spanakopita is made with phyllo pastry, which is almost always naturally vegan as it’s normally made with oil, not butter.
+This is arguably the greatest blessing to the vegan community.

 Vegan spanakopita on a plate.